The power of diversity.

 Using data gathered from the 23andMe Roots into the Future project we published "The genetic ancestry of African, Latino, and European Americans across the United States," the first large-scale national mapping of genetic ancestry that reflects historical migrations.
 It appeared in the American Journal of Human Genetics on December 18, 2014.

 "We show that the signatures of recent historical migrations can be seen in the DNA of present-day Americans.
 Furthermore, our results can inform the design of medical genetic studies.
-For example, the presence of Native American and African ancestry in European Americans may have implications for genetic studies of complex diseases."--Dr. Kasia Bryc, 23andMe Population Geneticist
+For example, the presence of Indigenous American and African ancestry in European Americans may have implications for genetic studies of complex diseases."--Dr. Kasia Bryc, 23andMe Population Geneticist

 Funding for more diversity in research.